JJustJay/WHSTechNotes/journal.md

 # September 30, 2025
 There are many meanings behind the phrase "6, 7".
 I believe the meaning depends on the person.
 Based on some research that I have done, the origin of the phrase "6, 7" came from a scoreboard and a kid ended up saying the phrase.
 Many other people think it as a joke.
 I believe the phrase has a deeper meaning.
 To me, the phrase is a lifestyle.

+# October 6, 2025
+If I were in charge of my school, I would treat it's AI policy and technology different than the school that I am currently in.
+In this school, we are not allowed to play games at all, and we are not allowed to use our phones because of the ban.
+In my school, I would limit AI to some extent, such as adding a rule that blocks any sort of AI tool on the chromebooks.
+I would allow my students to use chromebooks for school work, however phones would not be an option.
+I will follow the law that states that phones are prohibited during school hours, however I would implement a rule where my students are only allowed their phones during lunch because I believe it is unfair for students to be unable to use their phones during lunch.
+This is how I would handle technology and AI policies at my school.